cloudflare/workers-docs/content/quickstart/cli-setup.md

 The `wrangler.toml` file contains the information Wrangler needs to connect to the Cloudflare Workers API, and deploy your code.

-In `wrangler.toml`, fill in the corresponding `account_id` and `zone_id` with the values found in your dashboard.
-The **name** field in this config file should have a default value already filled in – feel free to change it, if you'd like.
+In `wrangler.toml`, fill in the corresponding `account_id` with the values found in your dashboard.
+The **name** field in this config file, which will map to your Workers application's deploy name (e.g. `my-worker.mysubdomain.workers.dev`), should have a default value already filled in – feel free to change it, if you'd like.

 ```toml
 # wrangler.toml